 A student of Frank Lloyd Wright built this chapel back in 1956 in a location where it is surrounded by huge red rocks, which are typical of the region.

-If you can select a time to go there, pick a time when the sunlight hits the stained-glass windows.
-Even those not remotely interested in religion are certain to be impressed.
+If you select a time to go there, I recommend picking a time when the sunlight hits the stained-glass windows.
+I assure you that even those not remotely interested in religion are certain to be impressed.

 13. Amitabha Stupa & Peace Park